Bet You Didn’t Know Pumpkin Could Do This

 That’s because cooked or canned pumpkin is roughly 80% water.
 So it’ll keep you hydrated (which keeps you full) and will only do so at around 50 calories in a serving.

-6: It helps with diabetes
+6: It helps with blood sugar

 This is true of many of the winter squashes in the Cucurbitaceae genus, and tests have shown pumpkin is one plant that will improve glucose tolerance and increase insulin response.